MikeyBeez/SimpleAgent/README.md

 When you are done try all the ollama examples:  https://github.com/jmorganca/ollama/tree/main/examples

 I've added two files in the ollama directory to do retrieval augmented generation, testRAG1.py and RAGtool.py.
 RAGtool.py was written entirely by Microsoft Copilot.
 Enjoy!

+I've switched from Gradio to Streamlit which seems more full functioned.
+Look at RAGtool6.py.